Richard Burton: 1952–1954: Hollywood and The Old Vic

 The year 1953 marked an important turning point in Burton's career.
 He arrived in Hollywood at a time when the studio system was struggling.
 The rise of television was drawing viewers away and the studios looked to new stars and film technologies to tempt viewers back to cinemas.
 He first appeared in the war film The Desert Rats with James Mason, playing an English captain in the North African campaign during World War II who takes charge of a hopelessly outnumbered Australian unit against the indomitable German field marshal, Erwin Rommel, who was portrayed by Mason.
 The film received generally good reviews from critics in London, although they complained the British contribution to the campaign had been underplayed.
 The critic from Variety magazine thought Burton was "excellent" while The New York Times reviewer noted his "electric portrayal of the hero" made the film look "more than a plain, cavalier apology".
 Burton and Sybil became good friends with Mason and his wife Pamela Mason, and stayed at their residence until Burton returned home to the UK in June 1953 in order to play Prince Hamlet as a part of The Old Vic 1953–54 season.
 This was to be the first time in his career he took up the role.

 Burton's second and final film of the year was in the Biblical epic historical drama, The Robe, notable for being the first-ever motion picture to be made in CinemaScope.
 (Note: The decision to make the film in CinemaScope was taken by Fox as a response to Cinerama, another widescreen process that was introduced in 1952 with the film, This Is Cinerama.)
 He replaced Tyrone Power, who was originally cast in the role of Marcellus Gallio, a noble but decadent Roman military tribune in command of the detachment of Roman soldiers that were involved in crucifying Jesus Christ.
 Haunted by nightmares of the crucifixion, he is eventually led to his own conversion.
 Marcellus' Greek slave Demetrius (played by Victor Mature) guides him as a spiritual teacher, and his wife Diana (played by Jean Simmons) follows his lead.
 The film established a trend for Biblical epics such as Ben-Hur (1959).
 Based on Lloyd C. Douglas' 1942 historical novel of the same name, The Robe was well received at the time of its release, but contemporary reviews have been less favourable.
 Variety magazine termed the performances of the lead cast "effective" and complemented the fight sequences between Burton and Jeff Morrow.
 Crowther believed that Burton was "stalwart, spirited and stern" as Marcellus.
 Jonathan Rosenbaum of the Chicago Reader called The Robe "pious claptrap".
-The film was a commercial success, grossing $17 million against a $5 million budget, and Burton received his second Best Actor nomination at the 26th Academy Awards.
+The film was a commercial success, grossing $17 million against a $5 million budget, and Burton received his second Academy Award nomination, his first for Best Actor, for the 26th Academy Awards.